SFML-haskell/SFML/README.md

 ### What's been wrapped:

 * Window module
+* System module

 ### What's been tested:

 * Window module, partially
+* System module, all but vectors

 ### Where it's been tested: